Irish nationality law: Pre-independence context

 Since the Anglo-Norman invasion of Ireland in the late 12th century, England has been politically and militarily involved on the island.
-English control was tenuous until the Tudor conquest in the 16th century, during which the entire island was assimilated into the Kingdom of Ireland.
+English control was tenuous until the Tudor conquest in the 16th century, during which the entire island was absorbed into the Kingdom of Ireland.
 After passage of the Acts of Union 1800, Ireland was merged with the Kingdom of Great Britain to form the United Kingdom of Great Britain and Ireland.
 Accordingly, British nationality law applied in Ireland.
 Any person born in Ireland, as a constituent part of the United Kingdom, or anywhere else within Crown dominions was a natural-born British subject.
+Natural-born subjects were considered to owe perpetual allegiance to the sovereign, and could not voluntarily renounce British subject status until this was first permitted in 1870.

 British nationality law during this time was uncodified and did not have a standard set of regulations, relying instead on past precedent and common law.
-Until the mid-19th century, it was unclear whether rules for naturalisation in the United Kingdom were applicable elsewhere in the Empire.
+Until the mid-19th century, it was unclear whether rules for naturalisation in the United Kingdom were applicable elsewhere in the British Empire.
 Colonies had wide discretion in developing their own procedures and requirements for naturalisation up to that point.
 In 1847, the British Parliament formalised a clear distinction between subjects who naturalised in the UK and those who did so in other territories.
 Individuals who naturalised in the UK were deemed to have received the status by imperial naturalisation, which was valid throughout the Empire.
-Those naturalising in colonies were said to have gone through local naturalisation and were given subject status valid only within the relevant territory; a subject who locally naturalised in Canada was a British subject there, but not in England or New Zealand.
+Those naturalising in colonies were said to have gone through local naturalisation and were given subject status valid only within the relevant territory; a subject who locally naturalised in Canada was a British subject there, but not in the UK or New Zealand.
 When travelling outside of the Empire, British subjects who were locally naturalised in a colony were still entitled to imperial protection.

 The British Parliament brought regulations for British subject status into codified statute law for the first time with passage of the British Nationality and Status of Aliens Act 1914.
 British subject status was standardised as a common nationality across the Empire.
 Dominions that adopted Part II of this Act as part of local legislation were authorised to grant subject status to aliens by imperial naturalisation.